SpectronX/Physics_with_Cpp/Mechanics/Projectile Motion/README.md

 - A **source file (`.cpp`)** containing the function definitions.
 - A **header file (`.h`)** storing the function prototypes.
 - A **main program** that integrates these components to simulate projectile motion with drag.

-More details and the actual code implementation will be added soon.